markponce/viptutors-exam/README.md

 15. Share api used(postman, swagger, etc…) via readme
 - [x] 16.
 Dispatch cron job via event channel to send email every time product is created
 - [x] 17.
 The email should have link to product view
-18. Integrate https://fakestoreapi.com/ and https://fakeapi.platzi.com/ make sure to have 1 interface
+- [x] 18.
+Integrate https://fakestoreapi.com/ and https://fakeapi.platzi.com/ make sure to have 1 interface
 to access between this 2 api.
 We should be able to switch from these 2 apis to add products. interface ProductInterface
 {
 public function addProduct(): Response;
 }

+See app/Listeners/SendProductCreatedNotifications.php

 - [x] 19.
 During adding of product avoid having duplicate product names.
 20. Create unit test for crud operation in products
 21. Create unit test for these 2 third party api just test adding products